Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 Rollers come in various materials, lengths, and nap sizes.
 Each is suited for a different purpose.
 To choose the right roller, consider the paint type, wall texture, and desired finish.

-- Foam Rollers: They are best for smooth surfaces, like cabinets and furniture.
-Foam rollers apply paint evenly and leave a minimal texture.
+- Foam Rollers are best for smooth surfaces, like cabinets and furniture.
+Foam rollers apply the paint evenly and leave a minimal texture.
 They are typically used with oil-based paints for a fine, high-gloss finish.

 - Microfiber Rollers: They absorb and distribute paint well.
 They work with latex paints and provide a smooth finish.
 So, they’re great for walls and ceilings.

-- High-Nap Rollers: With fibres ¾ inch or thicker, use these for painting textured surfaces like brick or stucco.
+- High-Nap Rollers: Use ¾ inch or thicker fibres to paint textured surfaces like brick or stucco.
 The extra fibre length reaches into crevices, ensuring thorough coverage.

 Why High-Quality Rollers Make a Difference